Lucashdss/Rock_paper_scissor/README.md

      ```bash
      ./mainApp
 4. **Play the Game**:
-  -Follow the on-screen instructions to play the game.
+  - Follow the on-screen instructions to play the game.

 ## Key Features:
 - **Interactive Animations**: